|OSHA Bloodborne Disease Training||Tuberculosis||GHS (Globally Harmonized System)|

 OSHA Bloodborne Disease Training

 Every employee potentially exposed to human blood and other potentially infectious material (as described by the Health Center's Exposure Control Plan) must complete this training prior to accomplishing any task presenting such a potential exposure risk.
 These exposure determinations are made by the supervisor.

-For new employees, the initial Health Center Bloodborne Pathogen Training is completed as part of Health Center Orientation provided by the Organization and Staff Development Office.
+For new employees, the initial Health Center Bloodborne Pathogen Training is completed as part of UConn Health Orientation provided by the Organization and Staff Development Office.
 Once this initial requirement has been met, completion of an annual Refresher Session is mandatory.
 Instructions on how to access the Annual Refresher Computer Based Training (for Hospital Staff only).

 Researchers need to take the Refresher Annual Bloodborne Pathogen Training PowerPoint presentation on our website.
 Please review the slides and print/sign and date the certificate at the end of the presentation and send to Research Safety MC390.